 Consuming contaminated water can have very dire consequences to our health.

-Diarrhea, cholera, guinea worm disease, typhoid, and dysentery are just a few of the most common waterborne diseases, and are especially rampant in remote areas where water purification systems aren't as customary.
+Diarrhea, cholera, guinea worm disease, typhoid, and dysentery are just a few of the most common waterborne diseases, and are especially rampant in regions with poor water purification standards.

 In this article, we'll cover how to purify water for drinking with 8 effective and proven methods, including: